 What's Happening With HOFV Stock Today?

-Hall of Fame Resort & Entertainment Co (NASDAQ: HOFV) shares are trading higher Monday morning on continued momentum as the stock is being circulated as a potential NFT play.
+Hall of Fame Resort & Entertainment Co (NASDAQ: HOFV) shares are trading higher Monday morning on continued momentum as the stock is being circulated as a potential non-fungible token play.

+Benzinga reached out to the company to ask if they had any exposure to NFTs.
+While the company spokesperson did not answer directly, they said "We are aware of NFTs and working to understand them better."

 As a resort, entertainment and media company dedicated to professional football, the company has been referred to as "the Disneyland for football" — a good reference given CEO Michael Crawford's 25 years of experience at Walt Disney Co and four years at Four Seasons.